thesecuritycommons/resources/policy/security_policy.md

 ##Code of Conduct

 Individual behaviour in the field can have a significant impact on the safety and security of a project. {{ organistion.shortname }} has established a Code of Conduct which all staff and volunteers are required to abide by.
-T

 ##Protocols